julianschuler/concavum-customizer/README.md

 The customizer consists of two parts: The configuration panel at the left and the model viewer at the right.
 The model is automatically reloaded for any change in the configuration panel.

-If you are finished with configuring the keyboard, you can use the export button at the top right of the configuration panel to export all the model files.
+If you are finished with configuring the keyboard, you can use the export button at the top right of the configuration panel to export all model files.
-The model files are exported as a ZIP archive containing the following files:
+The export is a ZIP archive containing the following files:

 ```
 concavum.zip
 ├── config.toml
 ├── case
 │   ├── bottom_plate.stl
+│   ├── bottom_plate_to_dxf.scad
 │   ├── left_half.stl
 │   └── right_half.stl
 ├── pcb